Southwest Louisiana

 Southwest Louisiana (SWLA) is a five-parish area intersecting the Acadiana and Central Louisiana regions in the U.S. state of Louisiana.
-It is composed of the following parishes (counties): Allen, Beauregard, Calcasieu, Cameron, Jefferson Davis.
+It is composed of the following parishes (counties): Allen, Beauregard, Calcasieu, Cameron, and Jefferson Davis.
 As of 2020, the combined population of the five parish area was 313,951.

 Southwest Louisiana has one metropolitan area: Lake Charles.
 The southwestern portion of Louisiana is also geographically and culturally attached to Southeast Texas.

+Three of the parishes — Calcasieu, Cameron, and Jefferson Davis — are also part of Acadiana, the region of French and Acadian influence defined by the Louisiana State Legislature in 1971.